Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Universities are faced with collapsing revenue.
 If lock downs end before the fall, the financial hit will be somewhat painful.
 On the other hand, if the health crisis is not resolved by fall, university finances could be in real jeopardy.
 Total university revenues are on the order of $700 billion, and stimulus package includes $14 billion in aid for higher education. meaning the stimulus package will replace roughly 2% of total revenue. if Covid-19 continues through the summer and into the fall, finances could get much worse.

-Emails obtained by investigative reporters show the NAMI trade group providing the U.S. Department of Agriculture with a draft version of an executive order that would allow plants to remain open.
+Emails obtained by investigative reporters show the trade group providing the U.S. Department of Agriculture with a draft version of an executive order that would allow plants to remain open.

 Global Cases: 2,397,217 | Global Deaths: 162,956 | Countries: 206